Hackamore: Mechanical hackamore

-Proper Use of a Hackamore
+Proper use

 The proper use of a hackamore can vary depending on the rider's intentions.
 Riding a horse with a hackamore for pleasure and riding a horse with a hackamore for work will require totally different understandings of how the tack works.
 When riding with a hackamore for working purposes it is important to make sure both the horse's neck and chin are being engaged with the reins.
 The way the rider holds his or her hands is also very important when working with a hackamore.
 The way the hands are held will affect how the reins are pulled which will affect how and where the pressure is being put on the horse.
 When pulling on the reins to guide the horse one should pull the reins towards his or her hips to get the proper movement from the horse.

 Other equipment

 Like the mechanical hackamore, various modern headstall designs known as "bitless bridles" or "cross-under bitless bridles" are also not a true hackamore, even though they lack a bit.
 These devices use various assortments of straps around the nose and poll to apply pressure by tightening the headstall in particular areas.
 They are not as subtle as a bosal, but serve many of the same purposes as a sidepull and are generally milder than most mechanical hackamores.

 Some people also ride horses with a halter.
 A closely fitted rope halter with knots on the nose, a bosal-like button at the jaw and two reins attached may act in a manner similar to a sidepull or mild bosal.
 In contrast, use of an ordinary stable halter as headgear to control a horse is, as a rule, a dangerous practice because the stable halter has no way of increasing leverage to exert control by the rider if a horse panics.

-In the second episode of The Lone Ranger TV show, the Lone Ranger uses a rope hackamore on Silver so as not to unnecessarily frighten the then wild horse.